Cognigy/Documentation/docs/en/docs/ai/release-notes/pre-4.30.md

 More customers than ever are using our API-key feature in the product to automate certain aspects of their day-to-day developer life.
 In order to make it easier to distinguish different API keys, we have added the ability to name your API-keys

 #### Hotkey for expert mode
 Developers can use the so-called expert mode in the Interaction Panel to get more verbose output about certain events (e.g. when an Intent has been found) when talking to their Agents.
-This release adds the ability to use CTRL+SHIFT+F to toggle the expert mode without visiting the settings panel
+This release adds the ability to use ++ctrl+shift+f++ to toggle the expert mode without visiting the settings panel

 #### Embeddable extensions
 This release of Cognigy.AI adds the ability for on-premise customers to embed certain extensions into the baseline of Cognigy.AI